-As of December 31, 2021, we had total outstanding notes and bonds in a principal amount of approximately \$52 million, mostly comprised of loans from an Italian bank, funds provided under a Loan and Security Agreement and three convertible debentures.
+As of March 31, 2022, we had total outstanding notes and bonds in a principal amount of approximately \$45 million, mostly comprised of 2021 Convertible Notes for \$23.5 million and funds provided under a Loan and Security Agreement for \$15 million; the remaining \$6.5 million are mainly related to loans from European banks.
+Since then, we have incurred \$6 million in additional debt in the form of the First 2022 Convertible Note and will incur another \$4 million in debt if we issue the Second 2022 Convertible Debenture.
 Subject to the limitations under the terms of our existing debt, we may incur additional debt, secure existing or future debt or refinance our debt.
 In particular, we may need to incur additional debts to fund our activities, and the terms of such financing may not be attractive.

-Even if the holders of our convertible debentures convert all of those debentures into shares of common stock, we will use a substantial portion of our cash flows, cash on hand and/or capital raises to pay the principal and interest on our indebtedness.
+Even if the holders of our Convertible Notes convert all of those notes into shares of common stock, we will use a substantial portion of our cash flows, cash on hand and/or capital raises to pay the principal and interest on our indebtedness.
 These payments will reduce the funds available for working capital, capital expenditures and other corporate purposes and will limit our ability to obtain additional financing for working capital or making capital expenditures for expansion plans and other investments, which may in turn limit our ability to implement our business strategy.
 Our debt may also increase our vulnerability to downturns in our business, in our industry or in the economy as a whole and may limit our flexibility in terms of planning or reacting to changes in our business and in the industry and could prevent us from taking advantage of business opportunities as they arise.
 Our business might not generate sufficient cash flow from operations and future financing might not be available in sufficient amounts or on favorable terms to enable us to make timely and necessary payments under the terms of our indebtedness or to fund our activities.